Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"War of 1812 begun".</h2 head><h3 quote align='center'>"On this day U.S. President James Madison signed a declaration of war against Great Britain, initiating the War of 1812, which arose chiefly from U.S. grievances over oppressive maritime practices during the Napoleonic Wars.
-Take our history of war quiz".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Rosenbergs executed for espionage".</h2 head><h3 quote align='center'>"After the failure of court appeals and of a worldwide campaign for mercy, husband and wife Julius and Ethel Rosenberg were put to death this day in 1953, becoming the first American civilians to be executed for espionage.
+Read about 10 famous names in the espionage game".</h3 quote></h3 OTD